MicrosoftDocs/SupportArticles-docs/Exchange/ExchangeOnline/move-or-migrate-mailboxes/onboarding-remote-move-migration-fails.md

 To fix this issue, follow these steps:

-**Note**: The only supported archive split scenario is a primary mailbox in the on-premises environment and an archive mailbox in Exchange Online.
+**Note**: The only supported archive split scenario is a primary mailbox in the on-premises Exchange organization and an archive mailbox in Exchange Online.

 1. Run the following cmdlets to retrieve the `ArchiveGuid` property: